-CIE will assess the examination piece and supporting studies.
+CIE will assess the examination piece together with the supporting studies.

 Centres should refer to Appendix and the Handbook for Centres for further guidance and invigilation instructions.
 Candidates should be familiar with the Assessment Objectives by which their work will be assessed.